Dean E. Wolfe

-Dean Elliott Wolfe, D.D. (born June 4, 1956) is an Episcopal bishop who Retired as the thirteenth rector of St. Bartholomew's Church in New York City since March, 2025.
+Dean Elliott Wolfe, D.D. (born June 4, 1956) is an Episcopal bishop who retired as the thirteenth rector of St. Bartholomew's Church in New York City in March 2025.
 Previously, he served as the ninth Bishop of Kansas between 2004 and 2017.
-With a 33 year ordained ministry, Wolfe has held various roles within The Episcopal Church.

 Early life and education

 Wolfe was born on June 4, 1956, in Dayton, Ohio, to Bill and Millie Wolfe.
 He was raised in the Church of the Brethren and by the age of 16 was licensed to preach in that church while, at the age of 21, he was given responsibility for a parish.
 He pursued his undergraduate studies at Miami University, earning a Bachelor of Arts degree in political science and religion in 1987, and then worked in sales and marketing.
 He joined the Episcopal Church when he was studying at Bethany Theological Seminary.
 Later, he enrolled at Virginia Theological Seminary from where he earned his Master of Divinity degree in 1992.
-The latter also awarded him a Doctor of Divinity in 2004.
+The latter also awarded him an honorary Doctor of Divinity in 2004.